Tinashe40/Microservices--Java--Property_Management/eureka-server/README.md

-# eureka-server
+# Eureka Server

-This service is part of the Property Management System.
+This service is a critical component of the Property Management System, providing service discovery capabilities to all microservices in the ecosystem.

 ## Description

-The Eureka Server is used for service discovery.
-All microservices register themselves with the Eureka Server, which allows them to find and communicate with each other without hardcoding hostnames and ports.
+The Eureka Server is a service registry that allows microservices to locate each other without hardcoding hostnames and ports.
+All services register themselves with the Eureka Server and send periodic heartbeats to renew their leases.
+This enables dynamic scaling, resilience, and simplifies the overall architecture.

 ## Getting Started